Different types or modes of breathing require a slightly different process to allow for inspiration and expiration.

 During forced inspiration, the muscles of the neck contract and lift the chest wall, increasing the lung volume.

-During forced expiration, the accessory muscles of the abdomen, including the obliques, contract, forcing the abdominal organs up against the diaphragm.
+During forced expiration, the accessory muscles of the abdomen, including the obliques, contract, causing the abdominal organs to up against the diaphragm.

 This helps push the diaphragm into the thorax, pushing more air out.

-In addition, the accessory muscles (mainly the internal intercostals) help to compress the rib cage, which also reduces the volume of the thoracic cavity.
+In addition, the accessory muscles (mainly the internal intercostals) help compress the rib cage, which also reduces the thoracic cavity volume.

-Once we know the breathing patterns, we can know the forms of breathing, among which we have: Here are four types of breathing that are available to us:
+Once we know the breathing patterns, we can understand the forms of breathing among which we have: Here are four types of breathing that are available to us:

-In each inhalation the diaphragm muscle is designed to minimize the space in the abdominal cavity.
-This is the reason why the belly pushes out with an inhalation and why this is sometimes referred to as belly breathing.
+In each inhalation, the diaphragm muscle is designed to minimize the space in the abdominal cavity.
+This is why the belly pushes out with inhalation and why this is sometimes referred to as belly breathing.

 Most people do not realize how much space the lungs occupy in the body.

 The upper part of each lung is above the collar bone or clavicle.

 Clavicular breathing is, unfortunately, when we do not even manage to get inhalation lower than the collar bone.
 This is considered the most simple pattern to breathe.